Pulse

 Visual Design System

-Pulse needed a visual language that felt authentic and natural—not corporate or overly polished—while maintaining the credibility and professionalism required for safety-critical outdoor planning.
+Pulse needed a visual language that felt authentic and natural, not corporate or overly polished, while maintaining the credibility and professionalism required for safety-critical outdoor planning.
+The visual system balances approachability with expertise.

-Stylized mountain silhouette with dotted trail pattern representing journey from beginner to expert.
-Geometric shape communicates stability and trust, while dotted "pulse" pattern suggests heartbeat (connection to nature) and trail path (adventure).
+The logo uses a stylized mountain silhouette with dotted trail pattern representing the journey from beginner to expert.
+The geometric shape communicates stability and trust, critical for outdoor safety decisions.
+The dotted "pulse" pattern suggests both heartbeat (connection to nature) and trail path (adventure journey).
+This balances approachability for beginners with credibility for experienced users.

 High Fidelity Designs